Useful information FAQs.

 • The brine’s heat is used to drive the extraction process and to produce renewable heat and electricity.
 The brine is then returned to the natural reservoir – a closed cycle.

-• A-DLE is a method to produce lithium from brine.
+• A-DLE, short for Adsorption-type Direct Lithium Extraction, is a method of extracting lithium from brine.

-• A-DLE’s advantages are low operating costs, reduced environmental impact, high product quality and a positive track record.
+• A-DLE’s advantages over legacy extraction methods of lithium include lower operating costs, lower environmental impact, higher product quality, and a positive track record.

 Lithium extraction from hard rock: Hard rock mining lithium minerals is a very energy-intensive process.
 The minerals are usually mined at around 1% Li₂O, meaning that 99% of the mined material is waste.
 The ore is concentrated to around 5-6% Li₂O, before being transported long distances to refineries which are usually in China.
 This means that around 94-95% of the shipped material is usually waste.
 The refinery uses a roasting process, which uses large amounts of fossil fuels to produce lithium hydroxide.